 - Use a mixture of first person (“I”), second (“You”) person, and third person (“she”/”he”/”they”) to give your work a conversational feel.

 You can use the Yoast SEO plugin to check how readable your article is at any point during the writing process.

-Pro Tip: Check out CodeinWP’s huge roundup titled “44 Things I Wish I Knew Before Starting a Blog – it’s basically all the team has learned about blogging throughout the years, and how to create content that gets noticed.
+Pro Tip: Check out CodeinWP’s huge guide titled “How to Start a Blog: Complete Guide From Zero Experience to 150,000+ Readers Every Month” – it’s basically all the team has learned about blogging throughout the years, and how to create content that gets noticed.

 Step 5: Add images